Steven Christopher Parker: Professional career

 Two years later, Parker and Brandon again collaborated to write and produce another musical spoofing a popular TV series, Game of Thrones the Rock Musical: An Unauthorized Parody.
 The show premiered at the Macha Theatre in West Hollywood, and also performed in San Diego during 2017 Comic-Con before moving to the Jerry Orbach Theater Off Broadway in NYC.

 The show received generally positive reviews, with the NY Times saying "With breakneck pacing, the show, which originated on the West Coast, blends deep affection for 'Thrones' with a keen satirical eye"; The Hollywood Reporter saying the show "offers a clever mix of first-season (or book, if you're so inclined) storylines, snarky pop culture references and not-so-subtle foreshadowing"; and StageBuddy.com saying "it was easy to see why parodies are so popular after seeing the Game of Thrones version.."

+Parker has since worked on many theater shows at venues across Los Angeles and San Bernardino as a director, lighting designer, and technical director including "Into the Woods", "Shrek Jr", "High School Musical", "Olympus", "Matilda", "The Columbine Project", "Working 2020", "A Good American", and "Broken Code, Bird Switching".

+Parker was a contestant yet again on The Price Is Right on a holiday episode in December 2025 (with his named spelled 'Stephen').
+He won just over $8,000 in prizes including a new living room set and a trip to San Francisco.
+He ended up spinning two 60 cent spins when spinning the Big Wheel, which did not qualify him into playing in the "Showcase Showdown".
+The show was broadcast on CBS on December 23, 2025.